InterDigitalInc/CompressAI/Readme.md

 * `pip install -e '.[tutorials]'`: install the packages required for the tutorials (notebooks)
 * `pip install -e '.[all]'`: install all the optional packages

-This is the currently recommended installation method.
-Docker images and PyPI packages will be released in the future.
+Docker images will be released in the future.
 Conda environments are not officially supported.

 ## Documentation